tradecloud/tradecloud-docs-api-v2/authentication.md

 Set-Authorization: <Token>
 Set-Refresh-Token: <Refresh-Token>
 ```
-Also there are some special cases:
+In addition, consider the following:
-1) If you call `/refresh` providing valid token in Authorization header you will get 200 OK without new access/refresh tokens, regardless you provide Refresh-Token
+1) If you place a request to  `/_refresh` providing a valid access token in the Authorization header, the API will return 200 - OK, without a new token pair.
+This is regardless of whether you provided a valid refresh token or not.
-2) If you call `/refresh` providing corrupted token in Authorization header, you will always get 401 even if Refresh-Token is valid.
+2) If you place a request to `/_refresh` providing a corrupted access token in the Authorization header, the API will always return 401 - Not authenticated.
+This is regardless of whether you provided a valid refresh token or not.